Updated: Jun 6

 deburring tool works great for taking the lip off of cured pieces, but it works best if used shortly after demoulding.

-emery boards work great for light sanding of edges
+Nail files for acrylic nails, such as emery boards work great for light sanding of edges